hardillb/traefik-avahi-helper/README.md

 ## AppArmor

 If you are running on system with AppArmor installed you may get errors about not being able to send d-bus messages.
 To fix this add
-`--priviledged` to the command line.
+`--privileged` to the command line.

 This is a temp workaround until I can work out a suitable policy to apply.